- Tel: 858.663.9055

 |

-In normal tissue, GAD65 expression is highly restricted to GABAergic neurons.
+GAD65 antibody, also known as GAD2 antibody and Glutamate decarboxylase 2 antibody in the literature, recognizes a cytoplasmic enzyme highly restricted to GABAergic neurons.
 Immunohistochemical staining typically demonstrates cytoplasmic labeling within neuronal cell bodies and proximal processes, particularly in cortical interneurons, hippocampal formations, cerebellar cortex, and other regions enriched for inhibitory circuitry.
-Staining is generally granular within the cytoplasm, reflecting association of GAD65 with synaptic vesicle membranes.
-Non-neuronal tissues and glial populations show minimal to absent staining, supporting its specificity for inhibitory neuronal populations in histologic sections.
+Staining is often granular, reflecting association of GAD65 with synaptic vesicle membranes and its role in activity-dependent GABA synthesis.
+Non-neuronal tissues and glial populations show minimal to absent staining, supporting specificity for inhibitory neuronal populations.

 1. Optimal dilution of the GAD2 antibody for IHC should be determined by the researcher.